What are the Symptoms and Causes of Glandular Fever?

 by | Oct 10, 2014 | Health | 0 comments

 Glandular fever is a kind of viral infection that mostly affects young adults.
-It is not severe health condition, but can be quite unpleasant and lasts for several weeks.
+It is not a severe health condition but can be unpleasant and last several weeks.
 The symptoms are mild and can be treated with painkillers to reduce fatigue and fever.
-A second attack of glandular fever is highly unlikely as people develop a life-long immunity to the disease after the first infection.
+A second attack of glandular fever is highly unlikely as people develop life-long immunity issues to the disease after the first infection.

 Glandular fever is spread through saliva and exposure to coughs and sneezes from other patients.
-This viral fever is caused by the Epstein- Barr virus (EBV).
-Most EBV infections take place during childhood and cause only mild symptoms.
-However, if the EBV infection is caught during early adulthood, they can develop symptoms of glandular fever.
+It is caused by the Epstein-Barr virus (EBV).
+Most EBV infections occur during childhood and cause only mild symptoms.
+However, if the infection is caught during early adulthood, the patient can develop symptoms of glandular fever.

-Symptoms Only a small minority of patients have symptoms that last for long, although some patients can experience a chronic form that can last for more than a year.
-The more severe form of infection causes an enlargement and rupturing of the spleen, causing liver inflammation, inflammation of the brain, swelling of the brain lining or spinal cord.
-The fever is also associated with jaundice, yellowing of skin and eyes, sore muscles and skin rash, red spots or bruises in the mouth.
-Fatigue could take months to wear off whereas some people have to live with the disease for over a year.
+Only a small minority of patients have symptoms that last for a long time, although some patients can experience a chronic form that can last for more than a year.
+The more severe form of infection causes an enlargement and rupturing of the spleen, causing liver inflammation, inflammation of the brain, and swelling of the brain lining or spinal cord.
+The fever is also associated with jaundice, yellowing of skin and eyes, sore muscles and skin rash, and red spots or bruises in the mouth.
+Fatigue could take months to wear off, whereas some people have to live with the disease for over a year.

-No, it is an uncommon type of infection and not everyone develops it; one in every 200 people will develop glandular fever in any given year.
-Any age and any gender can be affected, but young adults between the ages of 15 to 24 are most affected.
-Interns, college and school going students, nurses and caretakers are more prone to the disease.
+No, glandular fever is an uncommon type of infection, and not everyone develops it; one in every 200 people will develop glandular fever in any given year.
+Any age and any gender can be affected, but young adults between the ages of 15 and 24 are most affected.
+Interns, college and school-going students, nurses, and caretakers are more prone to the disease.

 Diagnosis: Is it possible to spot the illness in the nascent stages?

-Care Measures Medication should not be taken without a consultation because there are potential side-effects of medicines like body rashes or allergies.
-However to mitigate the pain and fever, you can rely upon paracetamol, aspirin and non-steroidal anti-inflammatory drugs (NSAIDs).
-(Children under the age of 16 years should not take aspirin, because it may cause a serious condition called Reye’s syndrome.)
+Medication should not be taken without consulting a doctor because there are potential side effects of medicines, like body rashes or allergies, that can affect the patient severely.
+However, you can rely upon paracetamol, aspirin, and non-steroidal anti-inflammatory drugs (NSAIDs) to mitigate the pain and fever.
+(Children under the age of 16 years should not take aspirin because it may cause a serious condition called Reye’s syndrome.)

-care measures for Glandular Fever Some Natural Remedies To Speed Up Recovery Treatment cannot completely kill the virus as it is justfocused on relief of symptoms.
+Treatment cannot completely kill the virus as it focuses on relieving symptoms.
 The main treatment is to look after yourself and drink plenty of fluids.
-Some remedies include:
+Some natural remedies to treat glandular fever include:

-• Relieve your sore throat with salt watergargle.
+• Relieve your sore throat with a saltwater gargle

-• Apple cider vinegar is a well-researched source of anti-oxidants; it helps to get rid of the infection and boosts your immunity system.
+• Apple cider vinegar is a well-researched anti-oxidant source; it helps eliminate the infection and boosts immunity

-• A diet low in preservatives,food coloring and food additives is recommended to preventatives reactions to food and chemicals.
+• A diet low in preservatives, food coloring, and additives is recommended to prevent reactions to food and chemicals

-• Avoid fatty foods and drink carrot, celery and beetroot juice.
+• Avoid fatty foods and drink carrots, celery, and beetroot juice

-• The most helpful herbs include licorice, Siberian and Korean ginseng, Rehmannia, Schisandra and Withania.
-Throw in some herbs for the immune system, such as Andrographis, Echinacea, and Cat’s Claw.
+• The most helpful herbs include licorice, Siberian and Korean ginseng, Rehmannia, Schisandra, and Withania

 • Get plenty of rest, but do not go on complete bed rest.

-Preventive Measures As with other infectious diseases, the spread of the glandular fever can be reduced.
-First thing to be kept in mind is to carefully wash the hands with soap under running water, especially after sneezing and coughing, and before touching other people.
+As with other infectious diseases, the spread of glandular fever can be reduced.
+The first thing to remember is to carefully wash your hands with soap under running water, especially after sneezing and coughing and before touching other people.

-Secondly, you need to take sufficient rest at home until you recover, just to prevent further spread of infection.
-You need to consult a doctor to understand the treatment measures.
+Secondly, you need to rest sufficiently at home until you recover to prevent the spread of infection.
+Consult a doctor to understand further treatment if you are unsure.
+Take the medication only that your doctor prescribes to treat the condition.

 The following two tabs change content below.